Datadog Plugin

 What users can do

-analyze_datadog_logs. - Inspect monitors and incidents to answer “is this alerting?” and “what is INC-123?”.
+- Inspect monitors and incidents to answer “is this alerting?” and “what is INC-123?”.

-- Fetch a trace or a notebook by ID.
+- Fetch dashboards and notebooks by ID.

 Non-US1 sites